Jan 12, 2021 9:18:40 AM

 1. Synthesizing unlimited authentic audio content without involving any actors

-Simply feed one hour of the original actor's dialogue into the AI system.
-Then, the system can convert that speech to the desired speech of the actor.
+Simply feed one hour of the original actor's dialogue into the voice conversion system.
+Then, the system can convert that speech to the desired speech of the voice actor.

 2. Recreating the original actor's voice using the speech of any person as its point of reference